marduke182/jekyll-blog/_posts/2018-07-01-writing-proper-frontend-acceptance-tests.markdown

 ### Setting up jest with puppeteer

-I use **puppeteer** as a headless browser, it's developed by chromium team and offers us a complete API over chromium.
+I use **puppeteer** as a headless browser, it's developed by chromium team and offers a complete API over chromium.
 We are using it because allows us to intercept any request made.

-For the test environment, I  choose  **jest**, It has many benefits one of them seamless configuration and async test.
-To configure puppeteer, we need to setup few configuration files:
+For the test environment, I  choose  **jest**, It has many benefits, seamless configuration and async test in particular.
+To configure puppeteer, we need to setup a few configuration files:

 **globalSetup**
 ```javascript